dstackai/dstack/docs/docs/index.md

-# Getting started
+# Introduction

-`dstack` makes it very easy for ML engineers to run cost-effectively dev environments and ML tasks on any cloud.
+`dstack` makes it very easy for ML teams to automate running dev environments and tasks in their cloud.

-## Installation and setup
+## Installation

-To use `dstack`, install it with `pip` and start the server.
+To use `dstack`, install it with `pip`, and start the server.

 <div class="termy">